Peruvian Ceviche With Rice

 While cooked white rice is traditional, feel free to experiment with different types of rice.
 Brown rice, jasmine rice, or even quinoa can provide interesting flavor combinations.

-See also Mexican Chorizo Rice
+See also Korean Kimchi Fried Rice

 Exploring unique ceviche variations